 Geologists in Russia have been very special people.
 Nobody else has crisscrossed the incredibly large area of this country, nobody else knows as much about nature’s secrets here.
-In the eyes of many common people, geologists are somewhat different – they seem to be away from the political turmoil and hypocrisy, leading intellectually rewarding and at the same time – physically demanding life far away from the civilization.
+In the eyes of many common people, geologists are somewhat different – they seem to be away from the political turmoil and hypocrisy, leading to intellectually rewarding and at the same time – physically demanding life far away from civilization.
 Of course, the reality often is different – but such legends may have some truth in them.
-Discoverers of charoite: Vladimir Ditmar, Vera Rogova and Yury Rogov are some of such legendary geologists.
+Discoverers of charoite: Vladimir Ditmar, Vera Rogova, and Yury Rogov are some of such legendary geologists.

-The first known person to see charoite was Vladimir Ditmar – outstanding, adventurous geologist who managed to fill in quite a few white spots on the map of Siberia and the Far East.
-He and his team researched the Murun massif and in 1948 Ditmar noticed the unusual color of some stones in the bed of one stream – now called Ditmar stream.
-He did not have a possibility to research it and just mentioned it as “cummingtonite slate”.
+The first known person to see charoite was Vladimir Ditmar – an outstanding, adventurous geologist who managed to fill in quite a few white spots on the map of Siberia and the Far East.
+He and his team researched the Murun massif and in 1948 Ditmar noticed the unusual color of some stones in the bed of one stream – now called the Ditmar stream.
+He did not have a possibility to research it and just mentioned it as a “cummingtonite slate”.

 Vera Rogova and Yury Rogov

 For a while, the unusual rocks were forgotten.
 But in 1960 geologists led by Yury Rogov returned to this area.
-Once Yuri decided to look at the old shack of Ditmar – and found unusual stone next to it.
+Once Yuri decided to look at the old shack of Ditmar – and found an unusual stone next to it.
 He chipped off a piece of this stone to bring it back to his wife – mineralogist Vera Rogova.

 Vera immediately noticed a yellow mineral in this sample and correctly determined that this is a new mineral to the science – later it was named tinaksite.
-But the most attractive feature of this stone was another mineral in gaudy lavender color – very rare hue in mineralogy.
+But the most attractive feature of this stone was another mineral in gaudy lavender color – a very rare hue in mineralogy.
 Geologists at first could not believe that such an attractive feature could be something new.

 Work in the exciting Murun massif continued and geologists made one important discovery after another.
 Nearby they found rich ores of uranium and other valuable materials, mineralogists discovered new minerals.

-Only in 1973, some gemmologists noticed the outstanding properties of lavender-colored stones and there appeared first artworks made from it.
+Only in 1973, some gemmologists noticed the outstanding properties of lavender-colored stones, and there appeared first artworks made from it.
 Serious research started and in 1977 scientific community approved the new mineral, which was named: charoite.
 Vera Rogova gave this name after the nearby river Chara… but she did not forget about the other meaning of this word.
 In Russian “chara” means charm, wonder.

 The whole Murun massif is a unique natural monument with a very complex geological situation and numerous unique and very rare minerals and rocks.
 In this area are found some 200 diverse minerals, many of them rare and even unique to this area.
 Only here are found such minerals as tinaksite, charoite, tokkoite, frankamenite, and murunskite.
 This remote location is like a paradise for collectors of minerals and gems.

 The genesis of this unique geological monument is not entirely clear.
 It is known that this is a contact of syenite and limestone deposits.
-The unusually high content of calcium, as well as barium, strontium, zirconium and other elements, led to extreme mineralogical diversity.
+The unusually high content of calcium, as well as barium, strontium, zirconium, and other elements, led to extreme mineralogical diversity.

-Charoite is found in an area of some 10 – 12 km2 along the southern margin of the Little Murun intrusion – especially interesting part of the Murun massif.
+Charoite is found in an area of some 10 – 12 km2 along the southern margin of the Little Murun intrusion – an especially interesting part of the Murun massif.
 It has not been found anywhere else on our planet.

 This mineral is translucent and massive – thus it is not exactly gemstone.
-But it has very unusual, bright lavender-purple color and pearly luster – charoite looks almost like an artificial, visually enhanced material.
+But it has a very unusual, bright lavender-purple color and pearly luster – charoite looks almost like an artificial, visually enhanced material.
 Also – the stone is quite hardy.
-Thus it can serve as exclusive material for jewelry, as well as for small utensils – such as cups, bowls, frames, cases.
+Thus it can serve as exclusive material for jewelry, as well as for small utensils – such as cups, bowls, frames, and cases.